ViennaTools/ViennaPS/README.md

 > [!NOTE]
 > ViennaPS is under heavy development and improved daily.
 If you do have suggestions or find bugs, please let us know!

+## Quick Start

+To install ViennaPS for Python, simply run:

+```sh
+pip install ViennaPS
+```

+To use ViennaPS in C++, clone the repository and follow the installation steps below.

+For full documentation, visit [ViennaPS Documentation](https://viennatools.github.io/ViennaPS/).

 ## Releases
 Releases are tagged on the master branch and available in the [releases section](https://github.com/ViennaTools/ViennaPS/releases).

 ViennaPS is also available on the [Python Package Index (PyPI)](https://pypi.org/project/ViennaPS/) for most platforms.
-You can install it using:

-```sh
-pip install ViennaPS
-```

 ## Building